 As a hengeyokai, you have the following racial traits.

 Ability Score Increase.
-Your Wisdom score decreases by 2.
-Hengeyokai tend to be flighty and weak-willed.
-Their animal nature will influence their other ability scores (see Kind below).
+Hengeyokai tend to be flighty and weak-willed but your animal nature will determine your ability bonuses (see Kind below).

 Size.
 Hengeyokai are about the same size as humans when in human or hybrid form.
 Your size is Medium.